42navalkrinzhaslattt/AgentStageFramework/game/API.md

 ---

 ## POST /api/generate-image
 Generate an illustrative image for the current event.
-Returns a hosted URL (Flux) or a data URL (Imagen fallback).
+Returns a hosted URL (Flux) or a data URL (Gemini fallback).

 Request body (optional):
 - { "width": number, "height": number }